hldnova/murano-helloworld/README.md

 * Horizon with Murano dashboard
 * rabbitmq and mysql

-Up on container start, Murano service and endpoints are created in keystone.
+Upon container start, Murano service and endpoints are created in keystone.

 ## Deploy application catalog
 To deploy application catalog, follow the steps in http://docs.openstack.org/developer/murano/enduser-guide/quickstart.html